jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 So far, we try to find the best models.
 In machine learning, we take vote from different decision tree to make the final prediction.
 This based on the assumption that mistakes can be localized.
 There are smaller chance for 2 different models to make the same mistake.
 In DL, each training starts with random guesses and therefore the models usually are not unique.
 We can pick the best models after training the networks multiple times.
 We can vote from different models to make the final predictions.
 This reqiuires to run the program multiple times and can be prohibitive expanisve.
 Alternative, we can run the training once and pick the best models during the latter phase of the training.
 We can have one vote per model, taking an average or use weights based on the confidence level of each prediction.

+### Credits
+For the CIFRA 10 example, we start with assignment 2 in the Stanford class "CS231n Convolutional Neural Networks for Visual Recognition".
+We start with the skeleton codes provided by the assignement and put into our code to complete the assignment.